Why Tracking GLP-1 Side Effects Matters and What You’ll Learn

 -

-Step 5: Record daily follow‑up notes for delayed side effects and food‑noise changes.
+Step 5: Record daily follow‑up notes for delayed side‑effects and food‑noise changes.
 Note timing and severity each day after a shot to spot onset and resolution trends.
 Avoid skipping daily checks when symptoms are mild; gaps hide patterns.
+Use the GLP-1 Side Effect Decoder for guidance on what to log and when to contact a clinician.

 -

-Step 6: Review weekly summaries to spot patterns; use built‑in charts or export to CSV.
+Step 6: Review weekly summaries to spot patterns; use built‑in charts or export your logs.
 Weekly review reveals links between dose changes and symptoms or appetite shifts.
 Avoid relying only on memory—visual summaries are more reliable.
+Pepio’s iOS app supports exportable logs for clinician visits.

 -